Philadelphia Mental Disability Lawyer for Medical Professionals

 Mental disabilities can impair a person’s ability to carry out regular daily activities in addition to maintaining a demanding career.
 Unfortunately, many mental disabilities still carry a significant amount of stigma with them.
 They can prevent sufferers from seeking the medical care they need, especially if they feel somebody may harm their professional reputation.
 It is crucial for doctors suffering from a mental illness to seek the necessary treatment.
 If your mental/nervous condition requires medical care and prevents you from performing essential duties of your specialized area of medicine, you need to speak to a mental disability attorney to discuss your claim for disability insurance benefits.
 The disability attorneys at Seltzer & Associates have nationwide experience in a variety of mental disability insurance claims issues and can handle your claim for you.

 Head Traumas Linked to Mental Disabilities

 Head injuries and traumatic brain injuries can lead to mental impairments that prevent physicians from engaging in medicine.
-Results from a study find that not only can a single head injury lead to mental impairments, but also that mental disabilities can manifest decades after the head trauma.
+Results from a study found that not only can a single head injury lead to mental impairments, but also those mental disabilities can manifest decades after the head trauma.
 Head traumas have been linked to cognitive deficits, schizophrenia, depression, and bipolar disorder.
 Therefore, physicians must be mindful of changes in their mental disposition, especially if they have suffered a head injury in the past.
 A Philadelphia mental disorder lawyer can help you with your disability insurance claim for both the physical and mental impairments of head trauma.